zouyuekun/template-1/README.md

 A modern, responsive Next.js template featuring eye-catching designs, multiple layouts, and unique animations.
 Perfect for creating stunning hero sections for your web projects in 2024 and beyond.

+This template may have its flaws.
+I’m a designer and haven’t been programming for long, so I appreciate your understanding if the structure isn’t clear or if there are coding mistakes.
+However, what’s important is that I’ve achieved some great animation effects, which I believe is the value designers bring, as we are more sensitive to graphical details.
+You are free to adjust it however you like, and with AI’s help, I’m sure you’ll be able to quickly incorporate this template into your project!
+Thank you for your support and understanding!
 ## Features

 - Responsive design